1982 Cincinnati Bearcats football team

-The 1982 Cincinnati Bearcats football team represented University of Cincinnati during 1982 NCAA Division I-A football season.
-The Bearcats, led by head coach Mike Gottfried, participated as independent.
-Beginning in 1982, to meet NCAA Division I-A stadium capacity requirements, the Bearcats played their home games at Riverfront Stadium.
+The 1982 Cincinnati Bearcats football team represented University of Cincinnati as an independent during the 1982 NCAA Division I-A football season.
+Led by Mike Gottfried in his second and final season as head coach, the Bearcats compiled a record of 6–5.
+Beginning in 1982, to meet NCAA Division I-A stadium capacity requirements, the Cincinnati played home games at Riverfront Stadium.
 On-campus Nippert Stadium was used as a supplement.